Written by Upsolve Team.

 Chapter 7 bankruptcy is an important debt relief tool for Americans in severe financial distress from losing a job, getting injured, or getting divorced.

 A good bankruptcy lawyer is a great resource whenever considering filing for Chapter 7.
 Unfortunately, many low-income La Place residents who need a fresh start cannot afford the $1,500 that it often costs to hire an attorney.
 Our nonprofit Upsolve was founded in Harvard Law’s Access to Justice Lab to help low-income Americans who need a fresh start.

 If you need a fresh start in La Place and cannot afford a lawyer, this article is for you.

 We will first explain the pros and cons of filing.
-If Chapter 7 is a good fit, we will give you a 10 step checklist to follow for filing in the Western District of Louisiana.
+If Chapter 7 is a good fit, we will give you a 10 step checklist to follow for filing in Eastern District of Louisiana.

 Whether or not you choose to file Chapter 7 using our free nonprofit Upsolve.org, this article will leave you much better prepared to obtain a better financial future.

 First, you need to know whether you need to file for bankruptcy.
 You may not need to file bankruptcy.
 Chapter 7 bankruptcy is a very effective tool for erasing credit card bills and medical debt.
 But you can only be use it once every 8 years.

 So it often doesn’t make sense to file unless you know that you’re going to be able to discharge a significant amount of debt, at least $10,000.
 And you’re confident that all of our property is protected by exemptions.
 If not, you should diligently explore alternatives to Chapter 7.